Search engine optimization, or SEO, has come a long way in a short amount of time.

 Are there any other up-and-coming search engines that marketers will need to prepare to optimize web pages for (like DuckDuckGo)?

-I’d love to hear your thoughts below!
+we’d love to hear your thoughts below!